EternalBlue: Details

 EternalBlue exploits a vulnerability in Microsoft's implementation of the Server Message Block (SMB) protocol.
 This vulnerability is denoted by entry in the Common Vulnerabilities and Exposures (CVE) catalog.
 The vulnerability exists because the SMB version 1 (SMBv1) server in various versions of Microsoft Windows mishandles specially crafted packets from remote attackers, allowing them to remotely execute code on the target computer.

-The NSA did not alert Microsoft about the vulnerabilities, and held on to it for more than five years before the breach forced its hand.
+The NSA did not alert Microsoft about the vulnerability, holding onto it for more than five years before the breach forced its hand.
 The agency then warned Microsoft after learning about EternalBlue's possible theft, allowing the company to prepare a software patch issued in March 2017, after delaying its regular release of security patches in February 2017.
-On Tuesday, March 14, 2017, Microsoft issued security bulletin MS17-010, which detailed the flaw and announced that patches had been released for all Windows versions that were currently supported at that time, these being Windows Vista, Windows 7, Windows 8.1, Windows 10, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016.
+On Tuesday, March 14, 2017, Microsoft issued security bulletin MS17-010, which detailed the flaw and announced that patches had been released for all Windows versions supported at that time, including Windows Vista, Windows 7, Windows 8.1, Windows 10, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016.

-The Shadow Brokers publicly released the EternalBlue exploit code on April 14, 2017, along with several other hacking tools from the NSA.
+The Shadow Brokers publicly released the EternalBlue exploit code on April 14, 2017, along with several other NSA hacking tools.

-Many Windows users had not installed the Microsoft patches when, on May 12, 2017, the WannaCry ransomware attack started to use the EternalBlue vulnerability to spread itself.
-The next day (May 13, 2017), Microsoft released emergency security patches for the unsupported Windows XP, Windows 8, and Windows Server 2003.
+Many Windows users had not installed the Microsoft patches when, on May 12, 2017, the WannaCry ransomware attack started using the EternalBlue vulnerability to spread.
+The next day (May 13, 2017), Microsoft released emergency security patches for unsupported versions, including Windows XP, Windows 8, and Windows Server 2003.

-In February 2018, EternalBlue was ported to all Windows operating systems since Windows 2000 by RiskSense security researcher Sean Dillon.
-EternalChampion and EternalRomance, two other exploits originally developed by the NSA and leaked by The Shadow Brokers, were also ported at the same event.
-They were made available as open sourced Metasploit modules.
+In February 2018, EternalBlue was ported to all Windows operating systems released since Windows 2000 by RiskSense security researcher Sean Dillon.
+EternalChampion and EternalRomance, two other exploits originally developed by the NSA and leaked by The Shadow Brokers, were also ported during the same event and made available as open-source Metasploit modules.

-At the end of 2018, millions of systems were still vulnerable to EternalBlue.
-This has led to millions of dollars in damages due primarily to ransomware worms.
-Following the massive impact of WannaCry, both NotPetya and BadRabbit caused over $1 billion worth of damages in over 65 countries, using EternalBlue as either an initial compromise vector or as a method of lateral movement.
+By late 2018, millions of systems remained vulnerable to EternalBlue, leading to millions of dollars in damages primarily caused by ransomware worms.
+Following the massive impact of WannaCry, which caused over $8 billion in damages across 150 countries, later outbreaks such as NotPetya and BadRabbit also propagated using EternalBlue as either an initial compromise vector or a method of lateral movement.